Mechanical-Advantage/AdvantageScope/docs/tabs/ODOMETRY.md

 The following configuration options are available:

 - **Game:** The field image to use, defaults to the most recent game.
-To add a custom field image, see ["Custom Assets"](/docs/CUSTOM-ASSETS.md).
+To add a custom field image, see [Custom Assets](/docs/CUSTOM-ASSETS.md).
 - **Units:** The linear and angular units of the provided fields.
 Meters, inches, radians, and degrees are supported.
 - **Origin:** The location of the origin (0, 0) on the field, relative to the robot's alliance wall.
 The default option (right) aligns with the [WPILib coordinate system](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/geometry/coordinate-systems.html), and places the origin at the bottom left when looking at the field in its default orientation.
 - **Side Length:** The side length (track width) of the robot in the selected linear units.
 The robot is always rendered as a square.